 Pizza Party

 Consider having a pizza party and inviting all your friends over.
-Build-your-own pizza nights with friends are a way to make an ordinary dinner, extraordinary…while making memories in the process.
-Have everyone in charge of bringing a few toppings each and have a fun game or movie night decorating your own personal pizzas.
+Build-your-own pizza nights with friends are a way to make an ordinary dinner extraordinary…while making memories in the process.
+Have everyone in charge of bringing a few toppings each, and have a fun game or movie night decorating your own personal pizzas.
 You supply the dough and sauce, whip up a nice salad, provide the cozy, fun space, and let them bring all the toppings.
 We also do this for either a soup & salad bar or baked potato bar night as well.
-It’s a great time that everyone can participate in.
+It’s a great time for everyone to participate.

 Also Great with a Pizza Night…